yuma140902/auto-split-direction.nvim/README.md

 # auto-split-direction.nvim

 auto-split-direction.nvim is a lua plugin for Neovim that automatically determines the direction of window splitting.
-You can use `:Split` command to split a window.
+You can use `:SplitAutoDirection` command to split a window.
 It splits the window horizontally if it is vertical, and vertically if it is horizontal.

 (English / [日本語](./README.ja.md))